manifoldfinance/xga-docs-v0/docs/Developers/auctioneer.md

 - **Auctions:** Open and run auctions for selling block space.
 - **Manual Bids:** Bidders can submit manual bids with specific quantities and prices.
 - **Settlement:** After the auction, settle with successful bidders, transferring owed amounts.

+It allows adding and removing bidders and operators.
+Bidders can place bids on auction slots.
+Operators can run the auctions.

+The Auctioneer contract keeps track of:

+A mapping of addresses to operator status
+A mapping of addresses to bidder IDs
+A mapping of bidder IDs to addresses
+A mapping of auction slots to Auction structs
+Internal mappings to store bid counts and actual bid values per auction

+The Auction struct stores:

+The number of items for sale
+If the auction is open and settled
+Mappings of bidders to their BidderInfo

+The BidderInfo struct stores:

+The number of items a bidder bought
+The amount a bidder owes

+It has functions like:

+newBidder - Registers a new bidder address and assigns them an ID removeBidder - Deletes a bidder by ID addOperator - Grants operator status to an address removeOperator - Revokes operator status from an address

+The contract uses modifiers like onlyOwner and onlyOperator to restrict access.

+The key data transformations are:

+Mapping addresses to bidder IDs
+Tracking auction state per slot
+Storing bids received per auction
+Tracking items bought and owed per bidder
+This allows running decentralized auctions where bidders can securely place bids, operators can manage the auctions, and auction state is persisted on-chain.

 ## Contract Structure